SamAllen06/lake_temp_work/documentation/check_coverage/advanced_checks.md

 # Advanced Checks

 These checks are derived from the focused test scenarios provided by Dali in the file `LakeTemperatureTestPlan`.
-These tests included setup conditions that would require us to modify input variables, which we currently do not have the ability to do.
-Instead, we make these setups the conditions for running the check.
+These tests included setup preconditions that would require us to modify input variables, which we currently do not have the ability to do.
+Instead, we make these setups the preconditions for running the check.

 ## Energy Conservation (Unfrozen Lake)

-Conditions:
+Preconditions:
 - `col_pp%snl` $= 0$
 - `col_ws%h2osno` $= 0$
 - `col_es%t_lake[:, 0, :]` $>$ `tfrz`